How To Pick Your Investments?

 Underlying Factors

-Each investment platform in India needs to be analyzed thoroughly as part of the investment filtering process.
+Each investment platform in India needs to be analysed thoroughly as part of the investment filtering process.
 Some important factors that need to be considered are:

 • Tenure